jscarfo11/jscarfo11/README.md

     </a>
 <br/>
 <p>
-At the moment, it is just python :(, however I am going to be learning C, Assembly, and MatLab in the next couple of years while at Purdue, and C# whenever I get around to it.
+At the moment, it is just python, however I am going to be learning C and MatLab in the next couple of years while at Purdue, and C# whenever I get around to it.

   ### Contact
 If for whatever reason you need to contact me, you can find me on discord at brains_.
 You can also probably find my latest project running on the discord below.
 Feel free to stop in and say hi!